 The New North Collective (NNC) is an ensemble of northern Canadian performing artists from Yukon and Northwest Territories whose music focuses on an in-depth look at being a northern person and a northern artist with the impact of geography and community on the music they create collaboratively.
 The music is diverse and skillful, representative of a multitude of genres include jazz, folk, new music, spoken word, and rock.
 While exploring and pushing musical boundaries, there is a common goal to discard the stereotypes of the region and the people who live in rural and remote northern communities.

-SUBSCRIPTIONS ARE ON SALE NOW - BECOME A ROYAL SUBSCRIBER!
+BECOME A ROYAL SUBSCRIBER!

 Choose any 4 or more concerts from any series to create your ideal subscription.
 You will get the best available seats PLUS discounted ticket prices AND enjoy Royal Subscriber benefits!